 The program is open to all undergraduate and graduate UT students in good academic standing.
-Undergraduate students should have completed at least 60 credit hours by the summer of participation and hold a minimum GPA of 2.25.
+Undergraduate students should have a minimum GPA of 2.25.
 There are no course prerequisites, but some prior communication course work is helpful.

 Participation is generally capped at 5 to 10 students from UT-Austin.

 Meeting minimum requirements does not guarantee acceptance to the Study Abroad program.
 An applicant's total educational and disciplinary record, educational objective, professional attitude, level of preparedness and interpersonal maturity, advisor recommendations, special talents, personal preparation and personal achievements may be considered in the selection process.
 The University reserves the right to interview the student during the application process and to deny acceptance to any applicant for any reason the University determines to be material to the applicant's qualifications.